-1. the term "special fissionable materials" shall mean plutonium 239, uranium 233; uranium enriched in the isotopes 235 or 233; any material containing one or more of the foregoing; and such other fissionable materials as shall be defined by the Council acting by means of a qualified majority vote on a proposal of the

-Commission; but the term "special fissionable materials" shall not include source materials;

-- 2. the term "uranium enriched in the isotopes 235 or 233" shall mean uranium containing the isotopes 235 or 233 or both in an amount such that the abundance ratio of the sum of these isotopes to the isotope 238 is greater than the ratio of the isotope 235 to the isotope 238 occurring in nature; - 3. the term "source material" shall mean uranium containing the mixture of isotopes occurring in nature; uranium depleted in the isotope 235; thorium; any of the foregoing in the form of metal, alloy, chemical compound, or concentrate; any other material containing one or more of the foregoing in such concentration as shall be defined by the Council acting by means of a qualified majority vote on a proposal of the Commission; - 4. the term "ores" shall mean any ore containing, in such average concentration as shall be defined by the Council acting by means of a qualified majority vote on a proposal of the Commission, substances from which the source materials as defined above can be obtained by appropriate chemical and physical processing.
+- 1. the term "special fissionable materials" shall mean plutonium 239, uranium 233; uranium enriched in the isotopes 235 or 233; any material containing one or more of the foregoing; and such other fissionable materials as shall be defined by the Council acting by means of a qualified majority vote on a proposal of the Commission; but the term "special fissionable materials" shall not include source materials; - 2. the term "uranium enriched in the isotopes 235 or 233" shall mean uranium containing the isotopes 235 or 233 or both in an amount such that the abundance ratio of the sum of these isotopes to the isotope 238 is greater than the ratio of the isotope 235 to the isotope 238 occurring in nature; - 3. the term "source material" shall mean uranium containing the mixture of isotopes occurring in nature; uranium depleted in the isotope 235; thorium; any of the foregoing in the form of metal, alloy, chemical compound, or concentrate; any other material containing one or more of the foregoing in such concentration as shall be defined by the Council acting by means of a qualified majority vote on a proposal of the Commission; - 4. the term "ores" shall mean any ore containing, in such average concentration as shall be defined by the Council acting by means of a qualified majority vote on a proposal of the Commission, substances from which the source materials as defined above can be obtained by appropriate chemical and physical processing.

-Except where otherwise provided for the provisions of this Treaty shall apply to the European territories of Member States and to non-European territories subject to their jurisdiction.
+Save as otherwise provided, this Treaty shall apply to the European territories of Member States and to non European territories under their jurisdiction.

-These provisions shall apply also to European territories for the conduct of whose foreign relations a Member State is responsible.
+It shall also apply to the European territories for whose external relations a Member State is responsible.